jaumeMA/ddk/README.md

 Its main highlights are:

 1.- Smart Pointers such as: shared, unique and lent pointers (borrrow checker like).
 It comes as well with lendable structure types (wrapping or inheriting).

 2.- Variants and optionals: In case of variants it comes with static visitor pattern (no heterogeneous variants allowed by now)

 3.- Flagsets

 4.- Intrusive lists and stacks

 5.- Scoped enums (superseded by class enums)

-6.- Tagged pointers (already used by smart pointers) 7.- Executors pattern.
-It does not contain process executors by now 8.- Custom thread with thread pools as well
+6.- Tagged pointers (already used by smart pointers)

+7.- Executors pattern.
+It does not contain process executors by now

+8.- Custom thread with thread pools as well

 9.- Critical section concept.
-It comes with multiple reader single writer pattern embedded (exclusion area class) 10.- Transformed iterators (supereseded by views)
+It comes with multiple reader single writer pattern embedded (exclusion area class)

+10.- Transformed iterators (supereseded by views)

 11.- Dynamic visitors

+12.- Fibers and coroutines for windows and linux (iOS pending to be tested).
+It comes with co_iteration as well

-12.- std like async funcionatlity.
-In this case we allow to specify where to execute the callable object.
+13.- std like async funcionatlity.
+In this case we allow to specify where to execute the callable object (in a thread/thread_pool/fiber/fiber_pool/deferred).
 It comes with futures and promises
-13.- Fibers and coroutines for windows and linux (iOS pending to be tested).
-It comes with co_iteration as well

 Installing CMake
 ----------------